Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 He was granted a disability pension, but also worked as a paddler at an iron foundry, probably in Delaware.
 His medical treatment and history up to 8 years after the battle are well documented.

-Hughes' background, age, and occupation are from the 1860 Federal Census.
-His medical history and life after the battle are found in The Medical and Surgical History of the War of the Rebellion1
+His medical history and life after the battle are found in The Medical and Surgical History of the War of the Rebellion.1 Service from the NY Adjutant General.2

 See an illustrated feature on Patrick Hughes and his terrible wound from behind AotW.